 - Money.
 Purpose.
 Joy.
-This is my core workshop and is based on the premise that a financial life built on the foundation of God’s Word is one that will stand strong.
+This core workshop and is based on the premise that a financial life built on the foundation of God’s Word is one that will stand strong.
 Participants clarify their God-given purpose and then learn how the application of seven biblical principles can enable them to fulfill that purpose.
 They leave this highly practical learning experience equipped and encouraged to build a financial life marked by clarity, generosity, savings, freedom from debt, smart spending, goal accomplishment, and a new sense of financial freedom and joy.
 (3.5 hour workshop)

 - MoneySmart Marriage.
 Money is a prime source of conflict within marriage.
 But money itself is rarely the problem; it’s trying to reconcile different points of view about money, different financial habits, and different goals.
 This workshop provides couples with the practical guidance and tools they need for using money in a productive, joyful, marriage-enriching manner.
 Designed for couples that are engaged or have been married for about five years or less.
 (3.5 hour workshop)

 - Raising Money-Smart Kids in a Marketing-Crazed Culture.
 From the minute a child is born, marketers begin vying for their attention.
-Fortunately, there’s a lot that we can do to help our children successfully navigate our consumer culture.
-This workshop presents practical, age-appropriate, biblical ideas for teaching our kids how to get off to the right start with money.
+Fortunately, there’s a lot that parents can do to help their children successfully navigate our consumer culture.
+This workshop presents practical, age-appropriate, biblical ideas for teaching kids how to get off to the right start with money.
 In this uniquely empowering workshop, parents learn how to teach their kids about money by using three parenting roles to foster five essential character traits in their children.
 Designed primarily for parents of children up to age 12.
 (3.5 hour workshop)